Iteo/theme_tailor/packages/theme_tailor/README.md

 In this case fields that do not meet conditions will be excluded from the theme and a warning will be printed.

 ## Hot reload support

-Using `generateStaticGetters` property of `@Tailor()` annotation it is possible to generate getters for particular themes.
+To enable hot reload support, use the `generateStaticGetters` property of the `@Tailor()` annotation.
+This will generate static getters that allow updating theme properties on hot reload.
+The getters will conditionally return either the theme itself (if kDebugMode == true) or the final theme otherwise.

-They will conditionally return either a getter for the theme itself (if kDebugMode == true) or final theme otherwise.
+To use hot reload with Tailor, make sure to follow these requirements:
-Additionally, for hot reload to work properly, following requirements must be satisfied:
+- Import `package:flutter/foundation.dart` as the option depends on `kDebugMode` from this package
-- Any property of the anotated class that you want to be updated on hot reload must either be a getter or const.
+- Initialize your theme data in the build method
-- ThemeData has to be declared in place (most often theme property of the MaterialApp).
+- Make sure that properties that should be hot reloadable are either getters or const

-- Annotated class must include `package:flutter/foundation.dart` import for the sake of using `kDebugMode` constant in generated class;
+Here's an example usage:
 ```dart
 import 'package:flutter/foundation.dart';